 A report by José Manuel Noguera-Vivo

-Visiting Scholar at the American University (Washington D.C., USA) with the help of
+Visiting Scholar at the American University (Washington, D.C., USA) with the help of

 Research Grants 18/19 from the Catholic University of San Antonio (Murcia, Spain)

 2019

 This is a report by José Manuel Noguera Vivo (PhD), a journalist working at the Catholic University of San Antonio (UCAM, Spain), where he is the Head of the Communication Sciences Department.
 This project has been supported by a research grant from UCAM to do a research stay as a Visiting Scholar at the American University of Washington (AU), USA, and the help of professor Joseph Graf at AU.